godotengine/godot-docs/development/compiling/compiling_for_windows.rst

 work properly.

 If you need to edit the compilation commands, they are located in "Godot" project settings, NMAKE sheet.
-SCons is called at the very end of the commands.
+SCons is called at the end of the commands.
 If you make a mistake, copy the command from one of the other build configurations (debug, release_debug, release) or architectures (Win32/x64).
 They are equivalent.